my-first-pr/hacktoberfest-2018/README.md

 ### MSedate

--I am a student majoring in software engineering.
+- I am a student majoring in software engineering.
 - I like getting better at coding and board games!

 ### Mua Laurent